 Since I started traveling and spending time out west, specifically all over California, I have become fascinated by this plant.
 Tanoak.
 Tanbark oak.
 It is a fascinating morphing tree/bush that mirrors many other plants in this state and on the West Coast that seem to grow in really specific places and change according to the drastically variable landscapes.

 These mountains catch a ton of snow that then melts until the summer for constant irrigation in the fertile Central Valley.
-The eastern side of the Sierras can catch snow, but traveling over the passes you notice immediately the change in ecology: from a mix of tall conifers to the Juniper/Pinyon/Sagebrush that dominates the Great Basin.
+The eastern side of the Sierras can catch snow, but traveling over the passes you notice immediately the change in ecology: from a mix of tall conifers to the Juniper/Piñon/Sagebrush that dominates the Great Basin.
 Immediately, you enter a zone that gets dramatically different amounts of rain each year.
 This is the orographic effect.
 The mountains catching and gathering the rain or fog on one side of the mountains leaving the other side much drier.

 So back to Tanbark Oak.
 It grows on the coast of California and in various spotty enclaves along the western slopes of the Sierra.
 What immediately drew me to it was the fact that it appeared to be an Oak or a Chestnut, yet it didn't lose its leaves in the fall.
 Its leaves didn't even seem to turn colors.
 The leaves seemed tough and hearty.
-There are a few Live Oak species of that don't lose their leaves in California, but this tree seemed different.
+There are Live Oak species that don't lose their leaves in California, but this tree seemed different.

 Several years ago, I started bark or vegetable tanning deer hides.
 This is making leather naturally out of plant matter that contains tannins.
-I encountered this tree when I needed tannins, and wasn't as familiar with the species to use out West like I had become familiar with out East.
+I encountered this tree when I needed tannins, and wasn't as familiar with the species to use out West like I had become familiar with out East where I am from.
 Of course, I thought it was a good idea to travel and live out of my car with a sloshy bucket containing a smelly half tanned deer hide started on Sumac and Carolina Hemlock.
 I couldn't bear to let go of land based craft while also satisfying my need to travel and see and move into other landscapes.
 Sometimes this works and sometimes it doesn't.
-Somehow in the scenario, it worked.
+Somehow in this scenario, it worked.
 I started to gain a relationship with Tanbark because it played a role in an alchemical process for me that allowed an experience that is more intimate than just seeing it while walking through the woods.

-Tan Bark oak is not really an oak.
-Well, it's in the Fagaceae family, shared by oaks, but also by Chestnuts, Chinquapin and Beech.
+Tan Bark oak is not really an Oak.
+Well, it's in the Fagaceae family, shared by Oaks, but also by Chestnuts, Chinquapin and Beech.
 To be an official Oak, a tree in the Fagaceae family must be in the Quercus genus, which is defined by certain common characteristics morphologically and genetically.
 Tan oak is not.
 When I first noticed it, the Chestnut bell went off in my head from seeing Chestnut scattered around the southern Appalachias.
-It's leaves, at least when it grows on the coast, resemble chestnut leaves more than any Oak I've seen.
+It's leaves, at least when it grows on the coast, resemble Chestnut leaves more than any Oak I've seen.
 It has the toothed margin, elongated leaf and similar venation.
 But it has 'acorns.'
-These acorns have a much tougher shell and more tannins than most oaks.
-Thus, the usefulness of the plant for tanning leather.
+These acorns have a much tougher shell and more tannins than most Oaks.
+Thus the usefulness of the plant for tanning leather.
 So, my Oak bell went off too.
 It has a spiky acorn cup, which ring my Oak/Chinquapin/Chestnut bells all at once.
 What is up with this tree, I thought?
 Where does it fit in my mental plant map, gathered together by related plant characteristics?